BCODMO/blog.bco-dmo.org/README.md

 | Required | yes |
 | Data Type | `true` or `false` |

-`true` means the blog post will appear on the website. `false` means the post will not appear.
+`true` means the blog post will appear on the website. `false` means the post will not appear - this includes drafts.
+Drafts with `published: false` will not appear in drafts.

 <a name="post-metadata-title"></a>
 #### `title`